What About Bob?: Production

 Before Frank Oz was hired to direct, Garry Marshall was considered, and Woody Allen was approached to play Dr. Marvin.
 Allen was also considered to direct and possibly co-write the script with Tom Schulman.
 However, because Allen had always generated his own projects rather than getting handed an existing property to make his own, Oz was hired to direct.
 Allen also declined the role of Dr. Marvin, thus Richard Dreyfuss was ultimately cast.
 Patrick Stewart was also considered for the role.
 Early in development, Robin Williams was attached to the project.
+Other directors considered to helm the film included Milos Forman, Steve Kloves, Arthur Hiller, Danny DeVito and Carl Reiner.
+Jack Nicholson and Michael Caine were also considered for the role of Dr. Leo Marvin.
+According to Tom Schulman, Alan Arkin was also considered for Dr. Marvin.
+According to Oz, Bob Newhart and Richard Benjamin were also considered for Dr. Marvin.
+Gwyneth Paltrow was considered for the role of Anna Marvin.

 Filming

 What About Bob? was filmed in and around the town of Moneta, Virginia, located on Smith Mountain Lake.

-For the scene in which Bob accidentally blows the house up, producers used a 3/4-sized model replica of the actual house that they detonated on a nearby lot.
+For the scene in which Bob accidentally blows up the house, producers used a 3/4-sized model replica of the actual house that they detonated on a nearby lot.
 The scenes of Bob arriving in town on the bus with his goldfish were filmed in downtown Moneta, which was repainted for the movie.
 The local institute where Leo tries to commit Bob is actually the local Elks National Home for retirees in the nearby town of Bedford, Virginia.
 Scenes were also shot in New York City.
 According to Oz, Murray was "really frightened" about filming in the city.

-Murray confirmed that he improvised a lot in the film.
+Murray said that he improvised a lot in the film.